 A special committee of Indiana legislators will consider whether lawmakers can do anything about a recent state Supreme Court Ruling that said Indiana residents don’t have the right to resist police officers who illegally enter homes.

-“We have to survey our members and see what they want to do and plot our strategy politically,” says Rick Sutton.
-“But it could include individual action against individual members and it must include a public education campaign.
+“I don’t know that that’s the wise thing to do or not,” he says.
+“We have to survey our members and see what they want to do and plot our strategy politically.
+But it could include individual action against individual members and it must include a public education campaign.
 We have to do that.”

-Two-thirds of the states must pass similar resolutions to force congress to act.
+Two-thirds of the states pass similar resolutions to force congress to act.
 To date, at least 22 states have done so, but each state’s resolution is worded differently.

 House Speaker Greg Stumbo relinquished his gavel so he could speak from the floor on the hunting rights bill.
 Stumbo says the constitutional amendment creates the right to hunt, fish and harvest non-threatened species using traditional methods.